Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Intertwining periods

 The immediate analogues of Theorems \ref{BD}, Remark \ref{nonvanishing-of-global-periods}, and Proposition \ref{non-archi-functional-equation} are then valid, and we don't state them (in fact we state their exact analogues in the archimedean split case hereunder), they either follow from \cite{BD08}, or from the usual properties of standard intertwining operators.

-\subsubsection{The archimedean split case}
+\subsubsection{The Archimedean split case}

 Now we recall the similar results in the archimedean situation.
 They can either be deduced from \cite{BD92} and \cite{CD94} or from the usual properties of standard intertwining operators in the archimedean situation.
 The only reason why we need to consider archimedean intertwining periods being for our local-global application, we thus restrict to the split case (in the sense that the group and the quadratic algebra are split).
-Hence $F=\R$ or $\C$, $E=F\times F$, $\theta(x,y)=(y,x)$ for $x$ and $y$ in $F$.
-We set $G=G_n(E)$, and define $H$, and $P=MU$ (associated to self dual partition $\n=(n_1,\dots,n_t)$ of $n$, with $t=2r$ an even positive integer), $u$, $w$, $S^u$ and $S(u)$ for $S$ a closed subgroup of $G$ as in Section \ref{non-archi-split}.
-We consider for each $i$ from $1$ to $t$ a Harish-Chandra module of $G_{m_i}(F)$, and set
+Hence $\K=\R$ or $\C$ and we consider the involution of $\K\times \K$ given by $\theta(x,y)=(y,x)$.
+We set $G=G_n(\K\times \K)$, and define $H$, and $P=MU$ (associated to self dual partition $\n=(n_1,\dots,n_t)$ of $n$, with $t=2r$ an even positive integer), $u$, $w$, $S^u$ and $S(u)$ for $S$ a closed subgroup of $G$ as in Section \ref{non-archi-split}.
+We consider for each $i$ from $1$ to $t$ a Harish-Chandra module $\k_i$ of $G_{n_i}(\K)$, and set

-For $\s\in \C^t(w,-1)$, we define $\k[\s]$ and $w(\k[\s])^\vee$ as in Section \ref{non-archi-split}, and set together with its Casselman-Wallach completion $\overline{\sigma[\s]}^\infty.$ We define $L\in Hom_{M^u}(\sigma[\s],\C)-\{0\}$ as in Section \ref{non-archi-split}.
+For $\s\in \C^t$, we define $\k[\s]$ and $w(\k[\s])^\vee$ as in Section \ref{non-archi-split}, and set together with its Casselman-Wallach completion $\overline{\sigma[\s]}^\infty.$ We define $L\in \Hom_{M^u}(\sigma[\s],\C)-\{0\}$ as in Section \ref{non-archi-split}.
 We then set and $\pi_{\s}$ the Harish-Chandra subspace of $K$-finite vectors in $\overline{\pi_{\s}}^\infty$.
 For $f_{\s}$ a flat section in the normalized smooth induced representation $\overline{\pi_{\s}}^\infty$, we set Because of Equation (\ref{split period vs intertwining}), the following result can be seen either as a consequence of the basic properties of standard intertwining operators, or of \cite[Theorem 3]{CD94}.
 Its statement will be enough for our purpose.

 \begin{thm} There is $q_\sigma\in \R$, such that the integral $J_\sigma(w, f_{\s},\s,L)$ is absolutely convergent for

 For $\s\in D_\sigma^{J,L}(w)$, the map $f_{\s}\mapsto J_\sigma(w, f_{\s},\s,L)$ defines a nonzero $H$-invariant linear form on $V_{\overline{\pi_{\s}}^\infty}$, which is moreover continuous. \end{thm}